davidwl/AppLaunchpad/blog/2022-07-18-release-notes.md

 #### Multiple modal dialogs

-Luigi now allows you to open multiple modals by using the `modalSettings.keepPrevious` API function.
+AppLaunchpad now allows you to open multiple modals by using the `modalSettings.keepPrevious` API function.
 When you set this to `true`, the previously opened modal will be kept allowing to open another model on top of it.
 By default, the previous modals are discarded.
-You can find more information in the relevant [documentation](https://docs.luigi-project.io/docs/luigi-client-api/?section=openasmodal) and [pull request](https://github.com/SAP/luigi/pull/2785).
+You can find more information in the relevant [documentation](https://docs.applaunchpad-project.io/docs/applaunchpad-client-api/?section=openasmodal) and [pull request](https://github.com/davidwl/applaunchpad/pull/2785).

 #### Bugfixes

-For a full list of bugfixes in this release, see our [changelog](https://github.com/SAP/luigi/blob/master/CHANGELOG.md).
+For a full list of bugfixes in this release, see our [changelog](https://github.com/davidwl/applaunchpad/blob/master/CHANGELOG.md).